Skip to content

 Run all tests:

-es run -e dev
+es run -e env.snowflake.dev

 List discovered tests: